Damianofds/ansible-provisioning/README.md

 #tmp/$ vagrant --version
 Vagrant 1.7.4
 ```
-Virtual should be already installed on ubuntu 12 desktop, if not
+Virtual should be already installed on ubuntu 12 desktop but it's a 4.1.x version..
+let's install oracle vbox version 5.x, first of all purge all the existing vbox packages
 ```
-#tmp/$ sudo apt-get install virtualbox-qt
+#tmp/$ sudo apt-get purge virtualbox-qt
 ```
+then follow the instructions for Debian/Ubuntu on the [official vbox website](https://www.virtualbox.org/wiki/Linux_Downloads)

+Ah and the default box loaded with vagrant is a 64 bit OS so if you get some generic errors from the vagrant provider be sure to have VT-x extensions enabled on your control machine!